-The twenty-third attempt to recreate Wolverine, X-23 was conditioned to be the perfect weapon with her skills being sold at the highest bidder by her creators the Facility.
+The twenty-third attempt to recreate Wolverine, X-23 was conditioned to be the perfect weapon with her skills as an assassin to be sold to the highest bidder by her creators the Facility.

-Originally created by writers Craig Kyle and Christopher Yost in the television series X-Men: Evolution.
-She was a creation of HYDRA to be the perfect weapon.
-However she managed to rebel against her creators and escape.
-She appeared again in one more episode and grew in popularity and ended up becoming a canon immigrant not unlike Harley Quinn.
-Her move to the comics saw the introduction of darker and psychological elements thus making her character darker and more complex.
+X-23 was created by writers Craig Kyle and Christopher Yost and first appeared in the television series X-Men: Evolution, in season 3 episode 10, which first aired August 2nd, 2003.
+She appeared again in one more episode and grew in popularity and ended up becoming a canon immigrant to comics, not unlike Harley Quinn.
+Her first appearance in comics was in NYX #3 in December 2003, written by Joe Quesada.
+Her move to print saw the introduction of darker and psychological elements thus making her character darker and more complex.

 Major Story Arcs